ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 The model assumes a symmetric machine with sinusoidal input voltage as well as the common assumptions for the dq-transformation (neglecting the zero-component).
 Small letter values indicate time dependency without explicitly stating.
-The PMSM model is based on its differential equation using the flux-linkage as state values in the dq-plane:
+The PMSM model is based on its differential equation using the flux-linkage as state values in the dq-plane [[#Schroeder_Regelung]_, p.
+1092]:

 .. math::